 Common Myths About Counselling

-Have you ever thought about seeing a counsellor but have fears, doubts, or reservations about going?
-I thought I would discuss a few myths about counsellors and the counselling experience.
+Have you thought about seeing a counsellor but have doubts about going?
+Here are a few myths about counsellors and the counselling experience.

 The counsellor will tell me what my problems are and how to fix them.